-The NVRotate settings (Figure 8.20) let you view your Windows desktop in Landscape or Portrait mode.
+The NVRotate settings (Figure 7.15) let you view your Windows desktop in Landscape or Portrait mode.
 You can rotate your desktop by 90, 180, or 270 degrees.

-Note: NVRotate is supported on GeForce2 MX and later series of NVIDIA GPUs
+Note: NVRotate is supported on Quadro2 (GeForce2) and later) series of NVIDIA GPUs.

 Note: If you are using the Video Mirror feature, you can also use the NVRotate feature to rotate the overlay video.
-If you want to apply the specified rotation to both the primary and secondary displays, use the Track overlay rotate setting on the Full Screen Video page.
-For details, see "Using Full Screen Video Settings" on page 125.
+If you want to apply the specified rotation to both the Primary and Secondary displays, use the Track overlay rotate feature that is available on the Full-Screen Video Mirror Controls page.
+For details, see "Using Full Screen Video Settings" on page 108.